x-vin/covidcures/docs/src/allopathic.md

 **Both protocols can be viewed from Dr. Zelenko's website.**

 **Other treatment options:**
-Dexamethasone 6-12mg 1 time a day for 7 days OR Prednisone 20mg twice a day for 7 days, taper as needed (not suitable during viral phase)
+   - Dexamethasone 6-12mg 1 time a day for 7 days OR Prednisone 20mg twice a day for 7 days, taper as needed (not suitable during viral phase)
-Budesonide 1mg/2cc solution via nebulizer twice a day for 7 days (not suitable during viral phase) Blood thinners (i.e. Lovenox, Eliquis, Xarelto, Pradaxa, Aspirin) ([Amazon][15]) Colchicine 0.6mg 2-3 times a day for 5-7 days ([MedRxiv 2021][16]) Monoclonal antibodies
+   - Budesonide 1mg/2cc solution via nebulizer twice a day for 7 days (not suitable during viral phase)
+   - Blood thinners (i.e. Lovenox, Eliquis, Xarelto, Pradaxa, Aspirin) ([Amazon][15])
+   - Colchicine 0.6mg 2-3 times a day for 5-7 days ([MedRxiv 2021][16])
+   - Monoclonal antibodies
-Home IV fluids and [oxygen][17]
+   - Home IV fluids and [oxygen][17]
-[Curcumin][18]: 500 mg twice a day ([Ref][19]) ([Amazon][20])
+   - [Curcumin][18]: 500 mg twice a day ([Ref][19]) ([Amazon][20])
-[Fluvoxamine][21]: 50 mg twice daily for 10–14 days.
+   - [Fluvoxamine][21]: 50 mg twice daily for 10–14 days.
 Add to ivermectin if: 1) minimal response after 2 days of ivermectin; 2) in regions with more aggressive variants; 3) treatment started on or after day 5 of symptoms or in pulmonary phase; or 4) numerous co-morbidities/risk factors.
 Avoid if patient is already on an SSRI (selective serotonin reuptake inhibitor).
      If you can’t get fluvoxamine (Luvox), using 30mg once a day of fluoxetine (Prozac) is equally effective (equivalent to 50mg twice a day of fluvoxamine).
-[Bromhexine][22] 8 mg three times a day ([Ref][23]) ([Lazada Malaysia][24], not available on Amazon) Pulse Oximeter: Monitoring your oxygen saturation with a pulse oximeter and to go to the hospital if you get below 94%. ([Amazon][25])
+   - [Bromhexine][22] 8 mg three times a day ([Ref][23]) ([Lazada Malaysia][24], not available on Amazon)
+   - Pulse Oximeter: Monitoring your oxygen saturation with a pulse oximeter and to go to the hospital if you get below 94%. ([Amazon][25])
-Mouthwash: 3 x daily – gargle (do not swallow) antiseptic mouthwash with cetylpyridinium chloride (e.g. [Crest, Scope mouthwash][26]), ListerineTM with essential oils, or povidone/iodine 1 % solution as alternative ([Betadine®][27] Antiseptic Sore Throat Gargle). ([Reference][28], page 13)
+   - Mouthwash: 3x daily – gargle (do not swallow) antiseptic mouthwash with cetylpyridinium chloride (e.g. [Crest, Scope mouthwash][26]), ListerineTM with essential oils, or povidone/iodine 1 % solution as alternative ([Betadine®][27] Antiseptic Sore Throat Gargle). ([Reference][28], page 13)
-Nasal Spray: Xlear Nasal Spray with Xylitol ([Ref][29]) ([Amazon][30])
+   - Nasal Spray: Xlear Nasal Spray with Xylitol ([Ref][29]) ([Amazon][30])
-Aspirin: 325 mg/day [unless contraindicated][31]. ([Amazon][32]) (not suitable during viral phase)
+   - Aspirin: 325 mg/day [unless contraindicated][31]. ([Amazon][32]) (not suitable during viral phase)

-**Fareed/Tyson COVID-19 Treatment Protocol, derived from the Zelenko Protocol:**
+**<ins>Fareed/Tyson COVID-19 Treatment Protocol, derived from the Zelenko Protocol:</ins>**

 **Requirements**:
-**HCQ** 200 mg tabs #16 (HCQ = hydroxychloroquine);
+   - **HCQ** 200 mg tabs #16 (HCQ = hydroxychloroquine);
-**Zinc sulfate** 22O mg (or elemental Zinc 50 mg) # 15;
+   - **Zinc sulfate** 22O mg (or elemental Zinc 50 mg) # 15;
-**Azithromycin** 500 mg # 5 (or Z pack) or Doxycycline 100 mg # 14);
+   - **Azithromycin** 500 mg # 5 (or Z pack) or Doxycycline 100 mg # 14);
-**Ivermectin** 3 mg tabs # 12-20;
+   - **Ivermectin** 3 mg tabs # 12-20;
-**Aspirin** 325 mg tabs # 30
+   - **Aspirin** 325 mg tabs # 30
-**D3** 5000 IU # 30
+   - **D3** 5000 IU # 30

 **Start on day 1 of symptom onset.**
 **Day 1:**
-HCQ 2 tablets twice a day
+   - HCQ 2 tablets twice a day
-Zinc capsule or tab twice a day with food
+   - Zinc capsule or tab twice a day with food
-Doxycycline capsule twice a day with food **OR** Azithromycin tab one per day Ivermectin 12-18 mg on day 1 and on day 3, away from food (i.e., on empty stomach, at least 30 minutes before or 2 hours after food)
+   - Doxycycline capsule twice a day with food **OR** Azithromycin tab one per day
+   - Ivermectin 12-18 mg on day 1 and on day 3, away from food (i.e., on empty stomach, at least 30 minutes before or 2 hours after food)
-Acetyl Salicylic Acid (Aspirin, ASA) 325 mg and
+   - Acetyl Salicylic Acid (Aspirin, ASA) 325 mg and
-D3 5000 IU daily
+   - D3 5000 IU daily

 **Days 2-5:**
-HCQ tab 3 times a day;
+   - HCQ tab 3 times a day;
-Zinc capsule or tab 3 times a day with food;
+   - Zinc capsule or tab 3 times a day with food;
-Doxycycline capsule twice a day with food **OR** Azithromycin tab one per day, Aspirin (ASA) 325 mg daily;
+   - Doxycycline capsule twice a day with food **OR** Azithromycin tab one per day,
+   - Aspirin (ASA) 325 mg daily;
-**If symptoms warrant**, Ivermectin 12 mg on day 3, away from food.
+   - **If symptoms warrant**, Ivermectin 12 mg on day 3, away from food.

 **Covid-19 MAbs infusion** from an ER / hospital or infusion center, only once, and no later than 7 days after symptoms began.
 (Eli Lilly or Regeneron dual Covid-19 monoclonal antibodies used.)

 **If respiratory symptoms increase:**
-**Prednisone** 60 mg daily x 5-7 days **OR** Dexamethasone 4 mg twice a day if oxygen saturation < 94 % or wheezing / shortness of breath;
+   - **Prednisone** 60 mg daily x 5-7 days **OR** Dexamethasone 4 mg twice a day if oxygen saturation < 94 % or wheezing / shortness of breath;
-**Budesonide** 0.5-1 mg / 2 ml vía nebulizer, twice a day;
+   - **Budesonide** 0.5-1 mg / 2 ml vía nebulizer, twice a day;
-**Colchicine** 0.6 mg twice a day x 3 days then 0.6 mg daily x 10 days;
+   - **Colchicine** 0.6 mg twice a day x 3 days then 0.6 mg daily x 10 days;
-**Fluvoxamine** 50 mg twice a day x 5 days;
+   - **Fluvoxamine** 50 mg twice a day x 5 days;
-**Vitamin D3** 5000 IU daily;
+   - **Vitamin D3** 5000 IU daily;
-Pepcid 20 mg daily;
+   - Pepcid 20 mg daily;
-Continue daily Aspirin 325 mg
+   - Continue daily Aspirin 325 mg

-**Alternative C19 Early Treatment Regimen (Drs.
-Fareed & Tyson):**
+**<ins>Alternative C19 Early Treatment Regimen (Drs.
+Fareed & Tyson):</ins>**

 **Start on day 1 of symptom onset.**
 **Days 1-5:**
-HCQ tab (200 mg) twice a day for 5 days
+   - HCQ tab (200 mg) twice a day for 5 days
-IVM 3 mg tabs take 12-18 mg (5-6 tabs) by mouth daily for 2 days minimum and continue the same dose (12-18 mg) daily until recovered for up to maximum 5 days (Take no more than 5 total doses of IVM.)
+   - IVM 3 mg tabs take 12-18 mg (5-6 tabs) by mouth daily for 2 days minimum and continue the same dose (12-18 mg) daily until recovered for up to maximum 5 days (Take no more than 5 total doses of IVM.)
-Fluvoxamine 50 mg bid x 5 days
+   - Fluvoxamine 50 mg bid x 5 days
-C19 MAbs infusion from an ER/hospital or infusion center (Eli Lilly or Regeneron dual Covid-19 monoclonal antibodies used.)
+   - C19 MAbs infusion from an ER/hospital or infusion center  (Eli Lilly or Regeneron dual Covid-19 monoclonal antibodies used.)

 **Take HCQ 1 tab every week on the same day until pandemic is over.**

 **If respiratory symptoms increase (worsen):**
-Prednisone 40 - 60 mg daily x 5-7 days
+   - Prednisone 40 - 60 mg daily x 5-7 days
+**OR**
-**OR** Dexamethasone 4 mg twice a day if Oxygen saturation less than 94% or wheezing or shortness of breath worsening.
+   - Dexamethasone 4 mg twice a day if Oxygen saturation less than 94% or wheezing or shortness of breath worsening.
-Budesonide 0.5-1 mg / 2 ml vía nebulizer twice a day Colchicine 0.6 mg twice a day x 3 days then 0.6 mg daily x 10 days
+   - Budesonide 0.5-1 mg / 2 ml vía nebulizer twice a day
+   - Colchicine 0.6 mg twice a day x 3 days then 0.6 mg daily x 10 days

-D3 5000 IU daily
+   - D3 5000 IU daily
-Pepcid 20 mg daily
+   - Pepcid 20 mg daily
-Continue daily ASA 325 mg.
+   - Continue daily ASA 325 mg.
-Zinc 50 mg daily
+   - Zinc 50 mg daily

-**Over the counter prevention:**
+**<ins>Over the counter prevention:</ins>**

-**Elemental Zinc** 25 mg once a day;
+   - **Elemental Zinc** 25 mg once a day;
-**Vitamin D** 4000 IU once a day;
+   - **Vitamin D** 4000 IU once a day;
-**Vitamin C** 1000 mg once a day;
+   - **Vitamin C** 1000 mg once a day;
-**Quercetin** 500 mg once a day;
+   - **Quercetin** 500 mg once a day;
-if Quercetin is unavailable, then use **Epigallocatechin-gallate (EGCG)** 400 mg once a day
+   - if Quercetin is unavailable, then use **Epigallocatechin-gallate (EGCG)** 400 mg once a day

-**Risk Stratification in patients:**
+**<ins>Risk Stratification in patients:</ins>**

-**Low Risk Patients**
-Young healthy people do not need prophylaxis against COVID-19.
+   - **Low Risk Patients:** Young healthy people do not need prophylaxis against COVID-19.
 In young and healthy people, this infection causes mild cold-like symptoms.
 It is advantageous for these patients to be exposed to COVID-19, build up their antibodies and have their immune system clear the virus.
 This will facilitate the development of herd immunity and help prevent future COVID-19 pandemics.
 However, if these patients desire prophylaxis against COVID-19, then they should take the protocol noted below.

-**Moderate-Risk Patients**
-Patients from this category are healthy but have high potential viral-load exposure.
+   - **Moderate-Risk Patients:** Patients from this category are healthy but have high potential viral-load exposure.
 This group includes medical personnel, caregivers of high-risk patients, people who use public transportation, first responders and other essential personnel who are crucial to the continued functioning of society.
 These patients should be encouraged to take prophylaxis against COVID-19 in accordance with the protocol noted below.

-**High-Risk Patients**
-Patients are considered high risk if they are over the age of 60, or if they are younger than 60 but they have comorbidities, that is, they have other health conditions that put them at risk.
+   - **High-Risk Patients:** Patients are considered high risk if they are over the age of 60, or if they are younger than 60 but they have comorbidities, that is, they have other health conditions that put them at risk.
 These patients have between a 5 to 10 percent mortality rate if they are infected with COVID-19.
 These patients should be strongly encouraged to take prophylaxis against COVID-19 in accordance with the protocol noted below.

 **Protocol for Low and Moderate Risk Patients:**
-Elemental Zinc 25 mg once a day
+   - Elemental Zinc 25 mg once a day
-Vitamin C 1000 mg once a day
+   - Vitamin C 1000 mg once a day
-Quercetin 500 mg once a day
+   - Quercetin 500 mg once a day
-If Quercetin is unavailable, then use Epigallocatechin-gallate (EGCG) 400 mg once a day
+   - If Quercetin is unavailable, then use Epigallocatechin-gallate (EGCG) 400 mg once a day

 **Protocol for High-Risk Patients:**
-Elemental Zinc 25 mg once a day
+   - Elemental Zinc 25 mg once a day
-Hydroxychloroquine (HCQ) 200 mg once a day for five days, then once a week If HCQ is unavailable, then use the Protocol for Low and Moderate Risk Patients.
+   - Hydroxychloroquine (HCQ) 200 mg once a day for five days, then once a week
+   - If HCQ is unavailable, then use the Protocol for Low and Moderate Risk Patients.

 In fact, Dr. Zev Zelenko recently clarified that the **zinc and quercetin in the prophylactic diet are the key nutritional ingredients that were found to combat Covid** in his clinical trials.

-**Fareed/Tyson Prevention and Early Treatment Protocol for Nursing Homes:**
+**<ins>Fareed/Tyson Prevention and Early Treatment Protocol for Nursing Homes:</ins>**

 **Pre-Exposure Prophylaxis:**
 This protocol is prescribed for routine adoption, before any resident or staff has been suspected or confirmed to have C19 in the nursing home.
 This is the regimen that is **recommended, as a preventative measure**, for all residents and staff.

-**Vitamin D** 4000 IU Daily
+   - **Vitamin D** 4000 IU Daily
-**Zinc elemental** 25 mg Daily
+   - **Zinc elemental** 25 mg Daily
-**Ivermectin**: Dose 1 of 0.2 mg / kg (body weight) on Day 1, and then a weekly maintenance dose of 0.05 mg / kg or monthly maintenance dose of 0.2 mg / kg.
+   - **Ivermectin**: Dose 1 of 0.2 mg / kg (body weight) on Day 1, and then a weekly maintenance dose of 0.05 mg / kg or monthly maintenance dose of 0.2 mg / kg.
-**Vitamin C** and / or a **quality multivitamin supplement** and possibly **Quercetin** also recommended.
+   - **Vitamin C** and / or a **quality multivitamin supplement** and possibly **Quercetin** also recommended.

 **Post-Exposure Prophylaxis:**
 This protocol is recommended to be compulsorily adopted when there is even one confirmed case in the nursing home, as this implies that the virus is present and may infect several, many or all the elderly residents.
 Therefore post-exposure prophylaxis should be provided immediately for all residents and all the staff.
 The recommended regimen is as follows:

-Vitamin D – 4000 iu Daily
+   - Vitamin D – 4000 iu Daily
-Zinc elemental – 25 mg Daily
+   - Zinc elemental – 25 mg Daily
-Ivermectin:  Dose 1 of 0.2 mg / kg (body weight) on Day 1; Dose 2 of 0.2 mg / kg (body weight) on Day 3; Weekly maintenance dose of 0.05 mg / kg (body weight), or a monthly maintenance dose of 0.2 mg / kg.
+   - Ivermectin:  Dose 1 of 0.2 mg / kg (body weight) on Day 1; Dose 2 of 0.2 mg / kg (body weight) on Day 3; Weekly maintenance dose of 0.05 mg / kg (body weight), or a monthly maintenance dose of 0.2 mg / kg.
-Vitamin C and / or a quality multivitamin supplement, and possibly Quercetin also recommended.
+   - Vitamin C and / or a quality multivitamin supplement, and possibly Quercetin also recommended.

 **Early Outpatient Treatment:**
 For the residents having tested positive, or with suspected COVID-19, even before the confirmatory test result is known, an early outpatient treatment protocol needs to be immediately provided, within 2 days of first symptoms:
+   - Ivermectin

-Ivermectin – Dose 1 of 0.2 mg / kg (body weight) on Day 1 - Dose 2 of  0.2 mg / kg (body weight) on Day 3 and Dose 3 of 0.2 mg / kg on Day 5
+      - Dose 1 of 0.2 mg / kg (body weight) on Day 1
+      - Dose 2 of 0.2 mg / kg (body weight) on Day 3 and
+      - Dose 3 of 0.2 mg / kg on Day 5
-Doxycycline monohydrate 100 mg twice a day for Days 1 - 5
+   - Doxycycline monohydrate 100 mg twice a day for Days 1 - 5
-Continuation of Vitamin D, Zinc and possibly other supplements.
+   - Continuation of Vitamin D, Zinc and possibly other supplements.

 **Note that the combination of Ivermectin, Doxycycline and Zinc is the protocol that is recommended for C19, including in nursing homes, by the esteemed and internationally recognized Professor Thomas Borody from Australia.**